Wednesday, September 6th, 2023

 Wednesday, September 1, 2021

-Club members shared highlights of birding adventures in NE Ohio and talk about Kirtland Bird Club programs - we talked about our speaker meetings, field trips, introductory birding classes, and shared some great photos.
+Club members shared highlights of birding adventures in NE Ohio and talked about Kirtland Bird Club programs: our speaker meetings, field trips, introductory birding classes.
+Members shared some great photos.
 We talked about ways to support birds, people, and the Northeast Ohio area we live in. |

 A Conversation with Jim Bissell - Botanist, Naturalist, Conservationist